tv-indicator-page">

 Step 3: Converting the Indicator into a Strategy

-Replace indicator with strategy, add entries/exits.
+Replace indicator with strategy and add entry logic.

 //@version=5